-Spot contracts.
+Spot contract.
 A spot contract is a single transaction at the currently available exchange rate.
 It is the most basic form of payment there is.
 It involves a transfer of funds from one country to another, involving the exchange of currency.
 The payment can be made to a bank account owned yourself or a third party, depending on the circumstances.

-Regular payments.
+Recurring payment.
 A regular payment is a transaction that can be scheduled on a recurring basis.
 This can be suitable when you need to make the same transaction over and over again.
 For example, to satisfy mortgage repayments or an employment contract.
 Some services allow you to manage this process online, while others can arrange this after speaking with customer service.

 Peer to peer services are predominately online only, which is ideal if you are comfortable with using technology in a self-directed way.
 They pay special attention to ensure that their product is clean and functional, and that there is plenty of phone support available.
 This business model allows them to perform transfers at the lowest possible cost, which often makes them market leaders in this area.

 Of course, there are a few downsides.
 They are often limited in respect to what countries they can accept customers from, and what countries they can deliver funds to.
 Because these services achieve most of their efficiencies from establishing their own payment infrastructure, this leads them to focus only on popular corridors, at least in their formative years.
 Also, their transfer options are generally quite basic, so little advanced functionality is available.